Student Host Program

 At previous conferences, volunteer assignment consisted of but were not limited to:

-- Registration – Assist in preparation of registration materials, including unpacking and stuffing of attendee registration bags (casual attire).
+- Registration – Assisting in the preparation of registration materials or assisting with registration lines, including unpacking and stuffing of attendee registration badges (business casual attire).

-- Foundation Booth – Student will assist at the booth and Gala set up (business casual).
+- Foundation Booth – Assisting at the Foundation booth and Gala set up (business casual attire).

-- House of Delegates – Students will act as scribes by taking notes of the table dialogues occurring at the Fall HOD Meeting (business casual).
+- House of Delegates – Students will act as scribes by taking notes of the table dialogues occurring at the Fall HOD Meeting (business casual attire).

-- Mother’s Room – Volunteers are needed to welcome and greet moms (and babies), assign them to a private pumping/feeding location, and help with storage of pump and breast milk.
-Volunteers will also survey moms upon leaving to ensure that they had a positive experience (business casual).
+- Mother’s Room – Students are needed to welcome and greet moms (and babies), assign them to a private pumping/feeding location, and help with storage of pump and breast milk.
+Students will also survey moms upon leaving to ensure that they had a positive experience (business casual attire).

-Additional volunteer opportunities may also include – Assisting Academy staff in the Speaker Ready Room, Information Center, Bookstore or any assignments as needed (business casual).
+- Additional volunteer opportunities may also include – Assisting Academy staff in the Speaker Ready Room, Information Center, Bookstore or any assignments as needed (business casual attire).

 For questions, contact Susan Baron at email@example.com.